-Children diagnosed with receptive and expressive language delays frequently miss the subtle communication cues in the communication interactions with others.
+Children diagnosed with receptive and expressive language delays frequently miss the subtle communication cues in their communication interactions with others.
 They often need additional support to take notice of those changes in their environment and to expand their communication skills.
-Supportive adults can offer the assistance these children need by changing our communicative habits.
+Supportive adults can offer the assistance these children need by changing their communicative habits.

 By practicing the following changes in our style of communication, many children diagnosed with receptive and expressive language delays may increase their language and social skills, peer interactions, expand play skills, and follow directions with greater confidence.

-To increase social interaction and gain eye contact with your child, remember to kneel down to her eye level.
-Face to face eye contact allows your child to see your whole face, imitate facial expressions, and respond to your verbal directions.
-This position also gives you an opportunity to put your arm around your child’s waist to face her toward you, touch her shoulders to gain attention, or model hand gestures with hand-over-hand assistance.
+To increase social interaction and gain eye contact with your child, remember to kneel down to his/ her eye level.
+Face-to-face eye contact allows your child to see your whole face, imitate facial expressions, and respond to your verbal directions.
+This position also gives you an opportunity to put your arm around your child’s waist to face him toward you, touch his/her shoulders to gain attention or model hand gestures with hand-over-hand assistance.

 Tone of voice

 Your child might be sensitive to the pitch and tone of your voice.
 If your child covers his ears, winces, or looks away when you speak to him, practice lowering your tone of voice to a moderate level.
 When you are at your child’s eye level, speak slowly and clearly.
 Use visual aids to enhance communication.
 For example; tap on the chair and say “Sit in the chair,” or show an item or a picture of where you want your child to go.